akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.

-Assessing her safety, she glanced at the whirl of faces around her—variously amused, curious, still hostile, fearful.
+Assessing her safety, she glanced at the whirl of faces around her, variously amused, curious, still hostile, fearful.
 One face though, by the pillar, held no judgment at all.
 Almost sympathetic.
 Almost willing her to do well.

 Their eyes locked for a long moment.

 She turned and found herself curtsying low to the King.
 No time to think.
 Drawing courage in the silence, she spoke.

-“She was meant for your table, sire... but if it please you, spare her.”
+“She was meant for your table, sire… but if it please you, spare her.”

 Henry chuckled, his eyes glinting with a curious merriment.

-“At last—an honest creature in this hall.
+“At last, an honest creature in this hall.
 Spare the goose, you plead?”

 He shook his head in astonishment.
 It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.